-THIRTY-SIX (36) CONSECUTIVE MONTHS for private, recreational use; or
+TWENTY-FOUR (24) CONSECUTIVE MONTHS for private, recreational use; or

-TWELVE (12) CONSECUTIVE MONTHS for commercial use, except that emission-related components providing input to emission controls (e.g. sensors) are warranted for twenty-four (24) months or two hundred (200) hours of engine use, whichever occurs first.
+TWELVE (12) CONSECUTIVE MONTHS for commercial use.
 The Product is used commercially when it is used in connection with any work or employment that generates income, during any part of the warranty period.
 The Product is also used commercially when, at any point during the warranty period, it is installed on a boat that has commercial tags or is licensed for commercial use.

 The repair or replacement of parts or the performance of service to Product under this warranty does not extend the life of this limited warranty beyond its original expiration date.
-All Evinrude/Johnson® Genuine Parts and accessories installed by an authorized dealer at the time of sale, including but not limited to propellers, bear the standard BRP parts and accessories one-year limited warranty.
+All Evinrude®/Johnson Genuine Parts and accessories installed by an authorized dealer at the time of sale, including but not limited to propellers, bear the standard BRP parts and accessories one-year limited warranty.